 The Department of Homelessness and Supportive Housing offers Coordinated Entry for Youth at our community Access Points.
-These Access Points are localized community gateways for youths aged 18 to 24 and young adults aged 25 to 27 experiencing homelessness into San Francisco’s Homelessness Response System, which is the overall system of programs and housing opportunities for those experiencing homelessness.
+These Access Points are localized community gateways for youths aged 18 to 24 (upon intake) experiencing homelessness into San Francisco’s Homelessness Response System, which is the overall system of programs and housing opportunities for those experiencing homelessness.

 Families with children under the age of 18 can be served via Family Coordinated Entry.